SubmiHomebound Publications seeks work from both emerging and established authors showing promise in the field of contemplative literature.

 In General: We publish 15-18 full-length works a year.
 We accept the following styles: creative non-fiction, literary fiction, travel writing, and essay collections.
 We are a traditional royalty-based publisher.
 Our authors do not subsidize the publication of their book in any way.

-Editor’s Note on Tone and Direction: We are seeking titles with a special focus on the intersection of the nature landscape and the interior landscape.
+Editor’s Note on Tone and Direction: We are seeking titles with a special focus on the intersection of the natural landscape and the interior landscape.
 Authors representative of the work we seek would be: Barry Lopez, Joanna Macy, Gary Snyder, David Abram, Mary Oliver, Rainer Maria Rilke, Annie Dillard, Cheryl Strayed, Jack Kerouac, Walt Whitman, Henry David Thoreau, Terry Tempest Williams, Jim Harrison, John O’Donohue, Joan Didion, and Wendell Berry.

 Do you publish emerging authors?

 We get this question a great deal.
 The answer is yes, we do indeed publish emerging authors.
 We work closely with our authors so when considering submissions the quality of the author’s character is just as important as the quality of the manuscript.
 We look for individuals with a strong work ethic, passion, and integrity.
 We would rather work with a first-time author who is full of passion and drive than a well-established author who has lost her/his enthusiasm for the craft.
-Bottom-line: We want passionate, dedicated authors who understand not only the art of writing but the business of being a writer.
+Bottom line: We want passionate, dedicated authors who understand not only the art of writing but the business of being a writer.

 Do you publish books from authors outside the USA?